-Mike has been national counsel for numerous suppliers in the defense of Chinese drywall litigation, concluding in global settlement, and he has achieved defense verdicts and zero or trivial amount settlements in truss collapse matters, one of which involved a death.
+Mike has been national counsel for numerous suppliers in the defense of Chinese drywall litigation, concluding in a global settlement, and he has achieved defense verdicts and zero or trivial amount settlements in truss collapse matters, one of which involved a death.
 He also defends construction-site accident claims involving property damage as well as personal injury to employees and third parties.
-These cases have involved crane collapses, forklift and heavy equipment and machinery issues, roof and truss collapse, and building collapse.
+These cases have involved crane collapses, forklift, and heavy equipment and machinery issues, roof and truss collapse, and building collapse.

 Mike applies his extensive construction knowledge and risk-management perspective to his representation of insurers as well.
-He provides coverage analysis, issues coverage opinions and reservation of rights and disclaimer letters, crafts effective policy wording, and evaluates claim files and past handling scenarios for bad faith and extra-contractual damages issues.
+He provides coverage analysis, issues coverage opinions, and reservation of rights and disclaimer letters, crafts effective policy wording, and evaluates claim files and past handling scenarios for bad faith and extra-contractual damages issues.
 By aggressively pursuing insurance subrogation claims against actual tortfeasors, he helps carriers and large, self-insured clients recover policy amounts they have paid out.

 Professionals from construction-related disciplines and other fields turn to Mike for protection against professional liability claims.
 He has extensive experience defending architects and engineers, particularly in connection with defense, indemnity and coverage issues, and design defect issues.
 He also represents insurance agents and brokers, lawyers, accountants, real estate professionals, corporate officers, and others in employment practices and professional errors and omissions claims.